Midlife Boulevard is happy to work with Love & Friendship movie on this sponsored post.

 We are happy to host a #LoveandFriendship giveaway!
 Please leave a comment below and tell us your favorite Jane Austen work for a chance to win.

 Please, one entry per U.S. household.
 Void where prohibited.
 Prizes courtesy of Roadside Attractions.

 One (1) winner receives a Love & Friendship Prize Pack:

 - $50 Amazon gift card

 - Bookmark, and copy of the Book, Love & Friendship by Whit Stillman

 With a PG rating, Love and Friendship from Roadside Attractions is in theaters now.

 Love & Friendship, in Select Theaters Now.
 Purchase tickets!

-The waters are troubled by the arrival at Churchill of the handsome, eligible Reginald DeCourcy (Xavier Samuel) and silly but cheerful — and very rich — Sir James Martin (Tom Bennett).
+Problems arrise with the arrival at Churchill of the handsome, eligible Reginald DeCourcy (Xavier Samuel) and silly but cheerful — and very rich — Sir James Martin (Tom Bennett).

-Edited to add: this contest is now closed.
+ETA: this contest is now closed.
 Congratulations to the winner, Beth Blakey.